Close

 Chant

-An audible component required by some magics and abilities that sustains their continuing function.
+An audible component required by some abilities that sustains their continuing function.
 Under normal circumstances a player may voluntarily end an ability with an ongoing chant at any time.
-The audible components of a Chant must be spaced no further than five seconds apart and audible to 50’.
-Unless otherwise noted failure to Chant ends the effect.
+The audible components of a Chant must be spaced no further than five seconds apart and audible to 50'.
+Failure to Chant or becoming unable to Chant ends the effect.
 May be spoken while moving.
-Only one Chant can be maintained at a time.
+Only one Chant can be maintained at a time

 All Magic Definitions